PERCEPTIONS OF HISTORY

 empty continent, which they then settled and developed, or were

-history, migration has been a natural behaviour of the human species,
+Throughout history, migration has been a natural behaviour of

-Well, let's look at Europe in the "age of
+Let us look at Europe during the "age of

 discovery".
 Our European ancestors were pretty poor, our cities